basheeraltaweel/belt-marking-machine-integrated-with-laser-fiber/README.md

 3. It can communicate with other laser machines synchronously and work with equal delays based on user input.
 4. It can be used for different belts with different values of width.

-Feel free to explore the code and documentation in this repository for more details about the Belt Marking Machine project.
+## Feel free to explore the code and documentation in this repository for more details about the Belt Marking Machine project.

+- **Email:** aibomechatronics@gmail.com